Nursing Home Fall Lawyers Fighting for Victims of Preventable Falls in Nursing Homes, ALF’s and Hospitals

 - Was the patient deemed a fall risk?

-Old people fall, so how serious can a nursing home fall be?
+Old people fall, so how serious can a fall injury in a nursing home be?

 Patient falls are the #1 cause of death and serious injury in the elderly.
 Facilities must employ fall prevention methods to ensure patients do not suffer preventable falls.